DJam98/PlayerOneNowPlaying/README.md

 - `.` Goes to the next section
 - `,` Goes to the previous section `[unsupported]`

+Note that you must be interacting with the page within your broadcasting software.

 ## Contrbutions

 If you'd like to help improve some of the features of this project, or you find bugs, please either create an issue (or if you have a solution create a pull request)!